 Before I was 10 years old, I was writing my own music, obsessed with dogs and horses, in art school, rearranging my room on the weekly, redesigning our home gardens and sketching ideas for my future farm from the master plan through to how each space would flow, look and feel for my family and animals.

-Despite my family history, deciding on a career in architecture and design naturally became the most wholesome choice as it equally challenges the left and right sides of the brain, requires heart and soul and marries the majority of my talents and interests.
+Despite my family history, deciding on a career in design naturally became the most wholesome choice as it equally challenges the left and right sides of the brain, requires heart and soul and marries the majority of my talents and interests.
 I could not have committed to a profession I wasn’t wholeheartedly passionate about.